 - Health care costs are a true wild card, one that cannot be ignored.
 Fidelity currently estimates that a couple retiring at age 65 in 2018 will need $280,000 to cover health care expenses throughout their retirement6—it's not something to leave to chance.
 That's why your employees should take advantage of every opportunity to save for these expenses.

 - HSAs offer a triple tax advantage: Contributions are tax-free, balances grow tax-free, and savings can be withdrawn tax-free for qualified medical expenses.5

 Tip: Stress to employees that their HSA isn't just for paying today's health care bills.
 It's also a powerful tool to help them save for health care expenses in retirement.

-Tip: If you offer your employees access to a limited-purpose Flexible Spending Account, consider encouraging those employees who max out their HSA to contribute and pay for current eligible medical expenses from the FSA, preserving their HSA funds for saving and investing.
+Tip: If you offer your employees access to a limited-purpose Flexible Spending Account, consider encouraging those employees who max out their HSA to contribute and pay for current eligible vision and dental expenses from the FSA, preserving their HSA funds for saving and investing.

 Step 3: With any additional savings dollars, employees should contribute as much as they can to their DC plan, up to the maximum.